Geo-Web-Project/docs/docs/006-community-and-governance/003-network-funds-allocation.md

 In order to help maximize open participation in allocation decisions, network funds are initially, exclusively being used to fund matching pools for [quadratic matching rounds](https://wtfisqf.com/?grant=&grant=&grant=&grant=&match=1000).&#x20;

 This also limits core contract complexity and the exercise of centralized authority for the [Geo Web multi-sig](./governance-at-launch).
-The signers will simply be responsible for periodically transferring network funds from the Safe to quadratic matching pool address(es) and/or validated distribution contracts which to reflect the will of the community.
+The signers will simply be responsible for periodically transferring network funds from the Safe to quadratic matching pool address(es) and/or validated distribution contracts which to reflect the voice of the community.

+## Quadratic Funding Round #1

 The first of [these protocol-funded quadratic funding rounds was run from July 17th to July 31st, 2023](https://explorer.gitcoin.co/#/round/10/0x3e92c56dac4a262efcafce7a78381622092754fd).
 The round was open to public goods projects and builders in the open-source spatial computing and/or Geo Web ecosystem.
 It [distributed 4 ETH in matching funds](https://optimistic.etherscan.io/tx/0x3075f1b6d3f2839cd65f97d63ce5f5a5782882a03836311941f8c4d9f554dd05) across six projects (2 ETH was from the [PCO land market](../concepts/partial-common-ownership) & 2 ETH was contributed to the pool by the Geo Web core team via grant funds).